Eseperio/yii2-command-palette/ROADMAP.md

   enabled.

 - [ ] **Implement custom search endpoints**
-    - Each endpoint is a key => value being key the name of item and value the url to search endpoint
+    - User may provide an search endpoint url to enable this functionality.
+    - User may also provide the types of items to search.
+It will be an array of strings, each string will be a key, that will be sent to endpoint to search for when selected.
-    - Whenever user writes a sentence, if one of the words matches a key (partial or complete) the option "search "rest of sentence" in $key".
-I.e: user writes "proceeding new user registration", the endpoint configured was proceedings => url, so the action suggested is: Proceedings: search "new user registration"
+    - Whenever user writes a sentence, if one of the words matches a type (partial or complete) the option "search "rest of sentence" in type" will be shown in results.
+I.e: user writes "proceeding new user registration", the word proceeding matches the type, so the action suggested is: Proceedings: search "new user registration".
+As you can see, we matched the type by similarity.
+As differ from normal command palette search, we match the category using levenshtein distance.
+In order to perform the search right, we need to keep track of the word that matched the type, so we can remove it from the search sentence when sending the request to endpoint.
-    - When user selects the action suggested, the search box will be padded on left side and a tag will be added to the left of the search box indicating that user is not in searching mode for that item.
+    - When user selects the action suggested, the search box will be padded on left side and a tag will be added to the left of the search box indicating that user is not in searching mode for that type.
 Tag will have an "x" button to remove it and go back to normal command palette options.
 It will have a fixed width to avoid recalculation of padding for input.
 When user deletes completely the search box content, and press delete again, the tag will be removed.